Clixove/Topic-Causality/README.md

 ## Installation

+The current folder of command line is the software's project root.

+### 1. Build token files

-1. Create `token` folder at project root.
-There are two files in token:
+Create `token` folder at project root.
+There should be several files in this folder:
-`token/django_secret_key` and `token/smtp.json`.
-In `django_secret_key`, there should be a string about 52 characters, being a secret key for communication between client and web server.
-And in `smtp.json`, there should be the config of web maintainer's email sender.
+- In `token/django_secret_key`, there should be a string about 52 characters, being a secret key for communication between client and web server.
+- In `token/smtp.json`, there should be the config of web maintainer's email sender.
 The format is:
 ```json
 {
   "host": "example.com",